 Diet is NOT ENOUGH.
 You must work on factors that help to absorb the nutrient properly.
 Adequate water intake, activity, exercise, and deep sleep is must to utilize the nutrient in your body.

 Don’t hesitate to stay hydrated

 We often forget that our brain has 73% of water.
 Even a drop of 1% water level leaves a huge impact on our body and brain function.
-Water improves concentration and cognition, balance mood & emotions, and maintaining memory function.
+Water improves concentration and cognition, balances mood & emotions, and maintains memory function.
 (6)

 Drink to 10 glasses of water without fail.
-Don’t complicate the process by warm water/ hot water/ cold water etc. Just keep drinking simple safe normal water.
+Don’t complicate the process with warm water/ hot water/ cold water etc. Just keep drinking simple safe normal water.

 Ensure adequate activity and exercise

 You must take some time out for exercise daily.
-Certain hormones increased during exercise improves memory retention.
+Certain hormones increased during exercise improve memory retention.

 British Columbia University published a study where they showed that aerobic exercise daily, helps to boost the size of the hippocampus, the area in the brain which is involved in verbal memory and learning.

 Apart from exercising, stay active throughout the day whenever possible.
 (7)